List of DC Comics characters: S: Spin

-Spin is a character appearing in American comic books published by DC Comics.
+Spin is a character appearing in comic books published by DC Comics.

 Mr. Auerbach, first appearing in The Flash (vol. 2) #238 (May 2008), was the son of a media mogul whose holdings included the cable news network KN News.
 He pursued a career in journalism, hoping to work his way up in his father's company.
-While working on a story, he met Edwar Martinez, who was capable of sensing the fears in others and making them a reality.
+While working on a story, he met Edwar Martinez who was capable of sensing the fears in others and making them a reality.
 Auerbach eventually was put in charge of KN News, where he had a hand in determining much of the content that the network covered.
 He also led a double life as the villain Spin.
-He kept Edwar captive in the basement of the new building, hooking him up to machines and forcing him to watch the news coverage.
+He kept Edwar captive in the basement of the new building, hooking his hostage up to machines and forcing to watch the news coverage.
 In this setting, Spin was able to channel and direct Edwar's amazing ability.
-His first caper was robbing a Fabergé egg from a local auction.
+His first caper was stealing a Fabergé egg from a local auction.
 He created a distraction by summoning earthquakes, which had been in the public's mind due to a recent quake in Hub City.
-He took advantage of a comment made on television by the Flash expressing his financial woes.
-After the citizens of Keystone City started to feel some doubt about their local hero, Spin lured him to the Keystone City Salamanders stadium and forced him to steal many valuables from the fans there.
-This causes a massive public outcry against the Flash, which Spin enhances with his powers, even turning the original Flash against his successor.
-When Spin and Edwar realized that the Flash had identified the source of the disturbances as emanating from KN News, he used his abilities to summon Gorilla Grodd to Keystone, the Rogue which Edwar sensed would make the speedster most anxious.
-Grodd, however, was not pleased with his sudden teleportation and a massive battle ensued.
-In the chaos, Edwar was released from his machinery and his powers went completely out of control, causing citizens to act out nearly every situation is mentioned in the media.
+He took advantage of a comment made on television by the Flash expressing financial woes.
+After the citizens of Keystone City started to feel some doubt about their local hero, Spin lured the Flash to the Keystone City Salamanders stadium and forced the Flash to steal many valuables from the fans there.
+This causes a massive public outcry against the Flash, which Spin enhances with the speedster's powers, even turning the original Flash against his successor.
+When Spin and Edwar realized that the Flash had identified the source of the disturbances as emanating from KN News, he used his abilities to summon Gorilla Grodd to Keystone City, the Rogue which Edwar sensed would make the speedster most anxious.
+Grodd, however, was not pleased with the sudden teleportation and a massive battle ensued.
+In the chaos, Edwar was released from his machinery and his powers went completely out of control, causing citizens to act out nearly every situation that is mentioned in the media.

 Spin in other media

-A female character loosely based on Spin named Spencer Young appears in The Flash episode "News Flash", portrayed by Kiana Madeira.
-She is a young millennial who used to work with Iris West-Allen as a reporter before quitting her job to create a blog about metahuman news called the "Spyn Zone" and compete with West's blog about The Flash.
+A character loosely based on Spin, Spencer Young, appears in The Flash episode "News Flash", portrayed by Kiana Madeira.
+The version is a young millennial who used to work with Iris West-Allen as a reporter before quitting her job to create a blog about metahuman news called the "Spyn Zone".
 After being hit by debris from the Thinker's Enlightenment satellite, Young's smartphone becomes capable of controlling people's minds.
-After XS appears in Central City, Young uses her to manufacture disasters and report on them before they happen to increase her blog's popularity.
-However, her plan is eventually thwarted by the Flash and she is remanded to Iron Heights Penitentiary.
+After XS appears in Central City, Young uses the speedster to manufacture disasters to which she reports on before happening to increase her blog's popularity.
+However, her plan is eventually thwarted by The Flash and she is remanded to Iron Heights Penitentiary.